 - Your username, namespace name, and token ready

 The simplest way to use AutoRAG is through the DataLinks dashboard.
-To open the AutoRAG chatbot, follow the steps below:
+To open the AutoRAG chatbot, follow the steps below:- Log in to your DataLinks account.

 - Click Connections Overview in the left sidebar.